 I swore I would never do it.
 I did.
+Out loud.
 Once my career started in earnest, and the airplanes got bigger, faster and more complicated, I swore I would never fly a light single engine airplane again.

 Over the years I’ve flown with more than a few guys that have had their own planes and kept a hand in general aviation.
 I guess on some level I kind of understood their motivation but the difficult early years of my career ground down my desire to spend any extra time in airplanes on my days off.
 I was enjoying my professional flying but didn’t have much interest in going backwards.